binary-com/deriv-api-docs/docs/languages/javascript/get-country-list/index.md

 For address and tax ID validations, please use the provided 'tin_format' for the country.
 :::

-The country of your users is important for our next steps.
+The country of your users is important for your next steps.
 With it, you can determine which assets and features the client can use.

 :::tip
 It's better if you get the list of countries before populating your form.
 :::

 :::danger
-We need detailed content about `IDV` and `ONFIDO` identity services, their differences and possibilities
+You will need detailed content about `IDV` and `ONFIDO` identity services, their differences and possibilities.
 :::

-your final code should be:
+Your final code will be:

 ```js title="index.js"
 const app_id = 1089; // Replace with your app_id or leave as 1089 for testing.